LM35 Temperature Sensor with ESP32 – Web Server

 const char* password = "5387c614";

-• Now click on upload button to upload code and after you done with uploading, open serial monitor of Arduino IDE.
+Now click on the upload button to upload the code and after you are done with uploading, open the Serial Monitor of Arduino IDE.
 You will find the IP address of ESP32.

-• Now go to any web browser and open the web page through the IP address.
-You will see the temperature values on web page as shown below: LM35 temperature sesnor esp32 web server
+Now go to any web browser and open the web page through the IP address.
+You will see the temperature values on the web page as shown below:

-You can check other ESP32 Web server projects to know more about working of Web server part.
+You can check other ESP32 Web server projects to know more about the workings of the Web server part.